Russ Francis: College career

-He enrolled at rival Oregon State University in Corvallis in order to expire his collegiate eligibility and be eligible for the 1975 NFL Draft.
+Francis enrolled at rival Oregon State University in order to expire his collegiate eligibility and be eligible for the 1975 NFL draft.
 Briefly a pro wrestler, he trained for the Superstars competition and was selected in the first round by the New England Patriots, the 16th overall pick and signed in May.

-NFL career
+Professional career

 New England Patriots (1975–1980)

-During the Patriots 30–27 win in 1976 over the two-time defending champion Pittsburgh Steelers on September 26, Francis caught a 38-yard touchdown pass from Steve Grogan on fourth and one.
+During the Patriots 30–27 win in 1976 over the two-time defending Super Bowl champion Pittsburgh Steelers on September 26, Francis caught a 38-yard touchdown pass from Steve Grogan on fourth and one.
 In that same game, Francis had a career-best 139 yards receiving.
-As a result, Howard Cosell proclaimed him as the "All-World Tight End."
+As a result, Howard Cosell proclaimed him as the "All-World Tight End".